 You can simply create multiple worksheets by clicking the Plus icon beside the name of the sheets.
 After clicking once it will create one new worksheet and clicking each time on the New Sheet button or the plus icon, it will create one new worksheet.

-2. Select Multiple Sheet Tabs with Ctrl Key and Copy Them
+2. Selecting Multiple Sheets at Once with Ctrl Key and Copying Them

 You may need to create a copy of multiple sheets at once.
 For this, Excel has a built-in feature.
 Follow the steps below: